felixtp/felixtp.github.io/_posts/2025-07-19-artificial-intelligence-and-the-humble-horse.md

 ## The Uncomfortable Truth About Progress

-The uncomfortable truth—uncomfortable for horses, anyway—is that we've always been rather ruthless about replacing things that served us well.
+The uncomfortable truth-uncomfortable for horses, anyway-is that we've always been rather ruthless about replacing things that served us well.
 We traded horses for engines, candles for electric lights, and carrier pigeons for telegrams.
 Each time, we thought we'd reached the pinnacle of human achievement, only to discover we'd barely scratched the surface.

 Now we're trading human intelligence for artificial intelligence, which feels rather more personal than replacing a horse.
 After all, most of us were quite attached to our intelligence, limited though it may have been.

 ## A Modest Proposal for Our AI Future

 Perhaps we should take a leaf from the horses' book.
-They didn't fight the combustion engine—they simply reinvented themselves as recreational companions and occasional racing entertainment.
+They didn't fight the combustion engine-they simply reinvented themselves as recreational companions and occasional racing entertainment.
 Humans might do well to consider a similar career pivot.

 Instead of competing with AI at thinking (a battle we're destined to lose with the same dignity as horses competing with motorcars), perhaps we should focus on the things machines find puzzling: procrastination, getting unreasonably emotional about sports teams, and the peculiar human ability to make tea exactly wrong despite having made it correctly thousands of times before.